anthonyjclark/adabot04-gz/README.md

 # TODO

-- Create link for camera and tilt it towards the ground
 - Position camera so that wheels are not in frame
 - Move model plugin to model/ugv directory (after `erb`)
 - Switch from fixed joints to multiple collisions/visuals for a single link?